gumbogail/gumbogail/README.md

 - 👋 Hi, I’m @gumbogail
 - 👀 I’m interested in UI design,front end development and machine learning.
-- 🌱 I’m currently learning OOP in java
+- 🌱 I’m currently interning as a full stack developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on flutter projects for android mobile development
-- 📫 How to reach me ...

 <!---
 gumbogail/gumbogail is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.